derrickthomin/djbb-midi-box/README.md

 * 1 OLED screen [use this for the code to work out of the box](https://www.aliexpress.com/item/32957309383.html?spm=a2g0o.order_list.0.0.4488194dIRto7O)
   * SSD1306
 * 12 m3 nuts and bolts
+* 12 m3 heat inset nuts
+* Some wire (helpful to have some solid core as well - can solder the buttons together easily)
 * 16 arcade-style buttons
   * The shallower ones... like [these](https://www.aliexpress.com/item/4000751585184.html?spm=a2g0o.order_list.0.0.11481802rvdrTG)
 * 3 10k linear potentiometers